-At Charl Laäs Optometrists, we have a particular interest in fitting all forms of contact lenses.
-Not being content with fitting only the ordinary refractive error cases we also fit more challenging cases.
-These include patients with high astigmatism, corneas with irregular shapes due to disease or trauma and people requiring vision enhancement after refractive surgery.
+At Charl Laäs Optometrists, we have a particular interest in supplying and fitting all types of contact lenses.
+We supply and fit from the ordinary refractive error lenses to the more advanced and challenging cases.
+These include patients with high astigmatism, irregular corneas due to disease or trauma and vision enhancement after refractive surgery.

 Contact lenses usually are divided into groups depending on their materials, replacement schedules or uses: